netwrix-tkm/Netwrix-Knowledge-Base/README.md

 ## Words and Phrases to Avoid

-* Colloquialisms and idioms (e.g., instead of “hang,” use “stop loading”)
+* Colloquialisms and idioms (e.g., instead of "hang," use "stop loading")
 * Vague terms like "simply," "just," "easy," or "obviously"
 * Unnecessarily complex terminology when simpler terms will do
 * Humor (rarely translates well across cultures)